 How to get a handyman license in Nevada

 You don’t need a license to work as a handyman in Nevada.
-However, if you plan to take on projects which require a building license or have a value of $1,000 or more (including labor and materials), you must have a contractor license issued by the Nevada State Contractors Board.2
+However, if you plan to take on projects that require a building license or have a value of $1,000 or more (including labor and materials), you must have a Nevada general contractor license issued by the Nevada State Contractors Board.

 There are three license classification options available:

 General engineering contractor, which requires specialized engineering knowledge and skills

 General building contractor, which involves the construction or remodeling of buildings

 Specialty contractors, which involve specialized building trades of crafts (such as plumbing and heating, electrical, carpentry, roofing and siding, etc.)